robotlabvn/robotlabvn.github.io/_posts/2023-07-27-motion-planning-robotics.md

 category: blog
 title: Motion Planning in Robotics
 snippet: Some good resources for learning motion planning in robotic manipulators.
-tags: [books, robotics]
+tags: [papers, robotics]
 ---
-There are many books for robotics control and many method for robotics motion planning.
-Please dive deep with some questions below.
+There are many books and papers on robotics motion planning.
+Please dive deep into motion planning by some questions below.

 ### Q1.
 What is motion planning?